 - Business USPs: What is your business’s unique selling point?
 How can it be used to target more specific keywords?

 - Specific KPIs: What KPIs do you want to focus on?
-How can you optimize keywords to help your website meet those KPIs?
+How can you optimise keywords to help your website meet those KPIs?

 When taking into account the importance of keyword selection, it’s easy to understand why thorough keyword research is a vital part driving qualified traffic to your website.